 Bedsores and pressure ulcers start for one reason: The patient is put in a bed or chair, and left in the same position for hours, every day.
 The body’s weight bears down on areas of the skin that lie immediately above bony areas of the person’s frame – such as the buttocks, hips, shoulders, ankles and knees – and the skin and underlying tissues are worn down – worn thin – until the underlying tissues open up, and become exposed.
 Period.
 That’s what causes them.
 So, if prevention in the form of re-positioning patients is the key to avoiding this painful and debilitating outcome, why does it happen?
 Answer: Because most nursing homes and rehabilitation facilities are under-staffed, and the staff they do have are low-skilled, low-paid people, whose work is draining.
 Ownership and management of many of these facilities make their money and profits by hiring low-skilled, low-paid workers.
 They don’t want to hire enough staffers to care for each patient adequately.
 They don’t want to pay the staff appropriately, so that they would be (hopefully) more caring and attentive to patients.

 Most nursing home facilities these days are owned by massive, out-of-state corporations.
 Don’t be fooled by the signage on the facility: Even if it has the same name on it that it’s had for years & years, it’s still probably owned by an out-of-state corporations: That’s just one diversion tactic they use: When they buy up a locally-owned facility that may have had a decent name and reputation, they keep that branding and signage, so that hopefully few will know who is really running the place, now. whose goal is singular: Make money, at all costs – even patient care and safety.
 Their concerns are three-fold: 1) Market themselves to as many patients and families as possible; 2) Make as much money as possible; and 3) Hire smiling “patient relations” types – usually women – to run interference with families who complain that their loved ones aren’t being cared for.
 In our practice, we know how to get past these smokescreens – exposing substandard nursing home patient care – and we’re proud of that.
-I’ll discuss more of what categories pressure ulcers or pressure sores fall in, and their dangers, in Part Two of this post, in a few days.
+I’ll discuss more of what categories pressure ulcers or pressure sores fall in, and their dangers, in Part Two of this post, in the next ten days or so.